Skyb0rg007/winget-msix/README.md

 2. Normalized Installation Locations

 Some applications use confusing installation paths.
-An app packaged with MSIX centralizes all the directories associated with the app:
+An app packaged with MSIX centralizes all the directories associated with the app, including locations such as `%AppData%`, `%LocalAppData%`, and others such as `%UserProfile%\Documents`

-`%ProgramFiles%\WindowsApps\<package_name>`: The installation directories, normally read-only `%LocalAppData%\Packages\<package_name>`: User data
+`%ProgramFiles%\WindowsApps\<package_name>`: The installation directories, normally read-only

+`%LocalAppData%\Packages\<package_name>`: User data

 3. AppContainer Integration